• Skip to primary navigation

 Notes

 *May omit cacao butter, but the protein bars will be soft, not solid at room temperature.
-Another option is to use coconut butter instead of cacao butter.
+Another option is to use coconut butter instead.

 **No other protein powders have been tested, so I cannot guarantee results with any other brand.
 The discount code "BAKEITPALEO" will save you $$ on any Nuzest purchase if you want to try this protein powder.